Kamila-Jusino/PX150_Project/docs/AI_INTEGRATION.md

 - Model inference runs on CPU by default (GPU if available)
 - AI scan uses 3 frames (optimized for speed, takes ~1-2 seconds)
 - Verification uses 5 frames with majority voting (3/5 samples must agree)
-- Target selection is always random (difficulty setting exists but is not used)
+- Target selection is always random from detected object types
 - Controls: 'N' for new round, 'C' for check object, 'H' for home, 'Z'/'X' for gripper